awkgroupag/datalab/README.md

 * Control your docker environment through a Jupyter notebook instead of command line arguments

 ## Requirements
-* Docker installed on your system, e.g. [Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
+* Rancher Desktop installed on your system, e.g. [Rancher Desktop](https://rancherdesktop.io/)
+  * TODO: how to test this in a similar way to docker?
-  * To test this, open a command prompt and type `docker run hello-world`
+  * REMOVE: To test this, open a command prompt and type `docker run hello-world`
-* Docker can access your files.
-When using Docker Desktop on Windows:
-  1. Right-click on Docker in the system tray, then click settings
-  2. Under General, make sure that "Use the WSL 2 based engine" is NOT selected
-  3. Under Ressources, File Sharing, click the plus and add the folder (or even drive) where your source code and data is stored
-  4. Click "Apply and Restart"
 * Optional: If you're coding, you probably want some kind of code version management like `git`.
 Since we're using GitHub, try [GitHub Desktop](https://desktop.github.com/)

 ## How-to install and use the AWK Datalab - WINDOWS